21 Feb Benjamin Franklin International School in Barcelona

 BFIS mission doesn’t say “academic excellence” but rather “educational excellence”.
 As stated before, while academic excellence will always be an essential goal of our program, our purpose is larger than that.
 In other words, academic excellence is necessary but not sufficient.
 At BFIS we believe in the development and education of the whole child.
 Intellectual growth is complemented by opportunities for students to develop socially, emotionally, physically, and creatively as well.

-At BFIS more important than the average IB score is our students 100% pass rate on the IB exams.
+At BFIS more important than the average IB score is our students near 100% pass rate on the IB exams.
 Also it is significant that 75% of our graduates were admitted to their first choice of college or that the vast majority of our alumni responding to our survey during their first year of college think the school prepared them well or extremely well for university.

 What percentage of families comes from the international community and what percentage are Spanish?